 Let’s look at a very popular brand of dryer sheets – Bounce.
 They get a D grade from the ewg.org for toxicity!
 Almost failing.
 See the grade here.
 When we use dryer sheets, the toxins are dispersed into the air of our homes, polluting the air we breathe.
 Yikes!
 We tend to think of big cities as having polluted air, but the air inside our own homes has been proven to be many times more toxic.
 Gulp.

 Artificial fragrances are in practically every laundry and cleaning product sold in stores, but that doesn’t mean they are safe or healthy!

 Fake fragrances disperse particles of formaldehyde and phthalates (thy-lates) into the air.
-Phthalates are small particles of plastic that are used to bind the artificial fragrance molecules together.
-We then breathe in those tiny particles of plastic and they get into our nose and lungs – yuck!
+Phthalates are small particles of plastic that are used to bind artificial fragrance molecules together.
+We then breathe in those tiny particles of plastic, and they get into our noses and lungs – yuck!

 This is why you might find that you’ve got a headache, brain fog, and fatigue by being around artificially scented products (candles, plug-ins, air fresheners, cleaning and laundry products, and even cosmetics all contain them).

 Dryer sheets can also contain toxins like Formaldehyde, which has been linked to cancer.
 And Dipalmitoylethyl Hydroxyethylmonium Methosulfate, which is a reproductive organ toxin and can trigger asthma attacks in those with asthma.

 Watch My YouTube Dryer Sheets Video Tutorial Here!Print